Mortgage Calculator

 Mortgage Payment Formula

-M = P x [r(1+r)^n] / [(1+r)^n - 1]Monthly payment equals principal times the monthly rate growth factor divided by the growth factor minus one.
+M = P x [r(1+r)^n] / [(1+r)^n - 1]Monthly payment equals the loan principal multiplied by the monthly interest rate compounded over the full term, divided by the same compounded factor minus one.

 Important Notes: